fuzehq/documentation/pages/advanced/websockets.md

 ```

 ### Authentication
-Before you beging requesting quotes from the websockets server, you will have to login with you `API-KEY` and
+Before you begin requesting quotes from the websockets server, you will have to login with your `API-KEY` and
 `API-SECRET`.
 The following procedure call will authenticate you:

 ```json